 Since 1982, Dr. Solowey has grown Argania spinosa.
 The squat, thorny tree has gained popularity in recent years as the market for the prized oil has exploded.
 The research aims to understand the tree’s physiology, fruiting and flowering cycles, genetics, propagation, soil needs, and general environment that support the tree’s flourishing.
 The argan originates in Morocco and northern Algeria and has not yet successfully been domesticated for production.
 The long-term research that Dr. Solowey promotes will further the understanding and domestication of the species.
 One technique used is selection and hybridization, a process of purposely causing the trees to mate by isolating and pollinating them, causing genetic materials to combine in the flowers.

 In Israel, Argania is already well on its way to becoming a commercial crop; new aspects include studying nut yield and the mechanization of oil production, in collaboration with Dr. Giora Ben Ari (Israeli Agricultural Research Organization) and other research facilities across the country.

-Dr. Soloway began her work with the Marula tree in the early 1980’s in order to improve the fruit quality of the tree.
-The center cross bread the trees until the fruit quality improved and then learned how to properly propagate them.
-The first commercial planting of the new Marula tree is expectedin 2016 in Almog, Israel.
+Dr. Solowey began her work with the marula tree (Sclerocarya birrea and Sclerocarya caffra) in the early 1980’s in order to improve the fruit quality.
+The Center crossbred the trees until the fruit quality improved.
+It proved an easy tree to propagate and has since been distributed for use and further research to many sites in Israel.
+The first commercial planting of the new Marula tree is expected in 2019 in Almog, Israel.